MichaelLangbein/tdl2/backend/data/wiki/interesting/remote_sensing.md

 - Landsat from [here](https://landsat-pds.s3.amazonaws.com/c1/L8/139/045/LC08_L1TP_139045_20170304_20170316_01_T1/LC08_L1TP_139045_20170304_20170316_01_T1)

 The coverage is still pretty inconsistent and spotty.
 It makes sense to fall back to updated, curated lists like [this one](https://github.com/Fernerkundung/awesome-sentinel).

+**PLANET** is a large US firm which has acquired ...
+ - VanderSat: a dutch agricultural satellite company which creates [soil-moisture and land-surface-temperature data](https://docs.vandersat.com/VanderSat_Data_Products.html#land-surface-temperature-lst-teff) from the microwave-satellites AMSR-2 (owned by JAXA) and -E (owned by NASA, on Aqua) ...which is weird, because usually you do thermal from infra-red, not microwave.
+ - Synergise: Slovenian company that created Sentinelhub
+ - Rapid Eye: one of first private constellations, optical, Berlin

 ## Obtaining data